-Documentation Toolkit for SharePoint provides flexible licensing according to the number of farms or consultants, so every company can get the perfect license solution according to their needs.
-More details about licensing and editions is available on http://www.spdockit.com/orders and it can be downloaded for 30-day trial version.
+SPDocKit provides flexible licensing according to the number of farms or consultants, so every company can get the perfect license solution that suits its needs.
+More details about licensing and editions are available here, where you can also find the 30-day free trial available for download.

 Last updated: April 02, 2013